Final Paper Project

 What "type" of paper is this?

-Sometimes I am asked what type of paper this is supposed to be.
+Sometimes I am asked what "type" of paper this is supposed to be.
 Students might ask if this an argumentative paper, compare and contrast paper, research paper, persuasive paper, process paper, etc. But if I were to label it as a type of paper, then we would have more debate and discussion about what that "type" of paper really is or means.

 So just stick with the basics.
 You get to pick a topic, you write about the topic you pick, and you do lots of research, thought, writing, and editing to learn about, and then convey that topic.
+And build your skills in the process through your honest effort.

 The phases